Cordillera Huayhuash: Peruvian Andes (Peru)

 Cordillera Huayhuash Reserved Zone

-Since 2002, Cordillera Huayhuash is protected within the Cordillera Huayhuash Reserved Zone which prohibits certain economic activities, including any future mining.
-Comprising 67,589 ha (167,000 acres), the area preserves high elevation Andean grasslands and patches of forest.
+Since 2002, Cordillera Huayhuash has been protected within the Cordillera Huayhuash Reserved Zone, which prohibits certain economic activities, including future mining.
+Comprising 67,589 ha (167,000 acres), the area preserves high-elevation Andean grasslands and patches of forest.

 According to the studies made by Roberto Arevalo of The Mountain Institute, there have been 272 species of plants identified in the Cordillera Huayhuash.
-There are 61 species of birds, 14 mammals, 2 amphibians and 2 fish.
+In addition, there are 61 species of birds, 14 mammals, two amphibians and two fish.
 Ten of the bird species have been identified as being threatened by extinction.

 The vegetated areas of the range are part of the Central Andean wet puna ecoregion.
 Some of the native tree species present include the Andean alder and those of the genus Polylepis.

-Fauna that can be found in the area includes the giant conebill, the tit-like dacnis, the torrent duck, the Andean mountain cat, the taruca, the Andean condor, the peregrine falcon, the giant coot, etc.
+Fauna found in the area includes the giant cone bill, the tit-like dacnis, the torrent duck, the Andean mountain cat, the taruca, the Andean condor, the peregrine falcon, the giant coot, etc.